-Susanne Chen is of Chinese heritage but was born and raised in Germany and Switzerland.
+Susanne Chen is of Chinese heritage but was born and raised in Switzerland.
 She is the best Swiss-born Chinese contrabassoonist in the world.

 After a sociocultural debate which lasted years with her family, she was finally granted the right to learn the bassoon at the rather ripe age of nineteen.
 Her main teachers were Manfred Sax in Switzerland and Kim Laskowski in New York, with whom she studied privately.